Welcome to ThomasMulloyPhotography.com. Thanks for visiting.

 My background is in broadcast and print media – nearly 20 years, primarily as a writer and editor.
 I’ve also sold print and broadcast advertising as well as a bunch of other stuff – cars, cold cuts and clothing among them (not at the same time, mind you).

-But I’ve also done graphics layout, worked as a reference archivist while in college, spent a number of years as a pinsetter mechanic for bowling alleys from Northern Virginia to Cleveland to Bowling Green, Ohio, and still do interactive improv performances with Cleveland’s Frankie Kong Players production of “Flanagan’s Wake” at Kennedy’s Theatre in Playhouse Square.
+But I’ve also done graphics layout, worked as a reference archivist while in college, spent a number of years as a pinsetter mechanic for bowling alleys from Northern Virginia to Cleveland to Bowling Green, Ohio, and up until last year was doing interactive improv performances with Cleveland’s Frankie Kong Players production of “Flanagan’s Wake” at Kennedy’s Theatre in Playhouse Square.

 (For writing samples, please visit the Published Writing page.)